junxit/us-congress-bills-111/metadata.md

 - 2009-10-23 — Referred to House Veterans' Affairs
 - 2009-10-23 — Referred to the Committee on Armed Services, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2009-10-23 — Sponsor introductory remarks on measure.
 (CR E2625)
+- 2009-11-04 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-11-04 — Considered under suspension of the rules. (consideration: CR H12325-12327)
+- 2009-11-04 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+868.
+- 2009-11-04 — Mrs. Davis (CA) moved to suspend the rules and agree to the resolution.
+- 2009-11-05 — Considered as unfinished business. (consideration: CR H12380-12381)
+- 2009-11-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-11-05 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 858). (text: CR 11/4/2009 H12325)
+- 2009-11-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 858).(text: CR 11/4/2009 H12325)
+- 2009-11-05 — Referred to the Subcommittee on Military Personnel.